Decomposition of free cumulants: Inversion formula

-\begin{Example} {\rm Let us give simple examples of refinements similar to those on which the proof of Theorem 5.1 was based.
-In both cases, we have some $K_{\pi'}$, where $\pi'$ is an ancestor of $\pi$, which does contribute a scalar multiple of $B_{\pi}$ to the expression for $K_{w}$.
+\begin{Example} {\rm Let us give simple examples of refinements of the type used in the proof of Theorem 5.3.
+In both cases, we consider $K_{\pi'}$, where $\pi'$ is an ancestor of $\pi$, and show that it contributes a scalar multiple of $B_{\pi}$ to the expression for $K_{w}$.
 For $w=12321$, a refinement is given by the pair

 \unitlength=1mm \special{em:linewidth 1pt} \linethickness{0.5pt}

 for which